Chingleput Ryots' case: Origin

 The District Collector of Chingleput who had allegedly shielded the corrupt tahsildar later acted as the Revenue Secretary of the Government of Madras.

 Reaction

-The Governor was heavily condemned and criticized by the Indian press for acquitting the corrupt tahsildar.
+The Governor was heavily condemned and criticised by the Indian press for acquitting the corrupt tahsildar.
 The Hindu, which had supported the ryots throughout the trial and even collected money to fight the case on their behalf, charged him with allowing the affair "to cast dirt on the fair face of British Justice".

-The incident was brought before the House of Commons and Sir John Gorst, the Under-Secretary of State for India was questioned by James Tuite, the British Member of Parliament for Westmeath North in February 1887.
+The incident was brought before the House of Commons and Sir John Gorst, the Under-Secretary of State for India was questioned by James Tuite, the Member of Parliament for North Westmeath in February 1887.